A. K. M. Nazmul Hasan

-A.K.M Nazmul Hasan (Note: BGBM, BAM, ndc, psc) is a retired major general in the Bangladesh Army and was Commandant of East Bengal Regimental Centre.
-Prior to that, he served as the Director General of the Special Security Force.
-Before that, he was the 24th Director General of the Border Guards Bangladesh (BGB).
-He also served as the Director General of the Bangladesh Ansar and the Village Defence Party.
-He was General Officer Commanding (GOC) of the 11th Infantry Division and Area Commander, Bogura Area.
+A. K. M. Nazmul Hasan (Note: BGBM, BAM, ndc, psc) is a retired major general in the Bangladesh Army and was commandant of the East Bengal Regimental Centre.
+Prior to that, he served as the director general of the Special Security Force.
+Before that, he was the 24th director general of the Border Guards Bangladesh (BGB).
+He also served as the director general of the Bangladesh Ansar and the Village Defence Party.
+He was general officer commanding (GOC) of the 11th Infantry Division and area commander, Bogura Area.

 Early life and education

 Hasan was born on 2 January 1969 in Faridpur District, East Pakistan, now Bangladesh.
 He completed his Bachelor of Science degree from the University of Chittagong and his Master's in Defence Studies (MDS) degree from the National University.
 He also completed the Army Staff Course from the Defence Services Command and Staff College and the National Defence Course from the National Defence College.